 Our Elephant Population: A New Solution to an Old Situation

-Ever since this, the elephant populations in fenced reserves needed containment and the act of culling was thought to be the only option available to deal with the growing number of elephants.
+Ever since this, the elephant populations in fenced reserves needed containment, and the act of culling was thought to be the only option available to deal with the growing number of elephants.
 However, since the 1970s saw sharpshooter being employed to help keep the elephant numbers down, other nonlethal ways have since been introduced.

-The contraceptive measures utilize a drug called PZP, which is also used on deer, wild horses and other mammal species for population control.
+The contraceptive measures utilize a drug called PZP, also used on deer, wild horses and other mammal species for population control.
 The drug causes female elephants to create antibodies that bind to the surface of their eggs, which prevent sperm from fertilizing them.

 There is some fear, though.

 Should PZP NOT be adopted by the Kruger Park, the reality that culling might become a common practice once more looms on the horizon.
 Or, worse yet: poaching, although rare, is something to be considered, too.